 The product brings a range of out-of-box functionalities you can leverage to build an agile data warehouse that truly serves your business’s needs.
 From implementing business rules and naming conventions at the logical level to creating complex data pipelines that can automatically retrieve data from your chosen source systems, transform them according to your data quality requirements, and load them to a cloud or on-premise database of your choice, it’s all made possible through our no-code solution.

 Now, we’re giving you the chance to get an exclusive first look at the speed and intuitiveness of ADWB for yourself in an end-to-end launch event that promises to change the way you think about data warehousing.
-Book your seat now.
+Watch the exclusive launch event here.